tarantool/doc/doc/reference/reference_lua/box_events.rst

 ==============

 The ``box`` module contains some features related to event subscriptions, also known as :term:`watchers <watcher>`.
-The subscriptions are used to inform a client about the server-side :term:`events <event>`.
+The subscriptions are used to inform the client about server-side :term:`events <event>`.
 Each event subscription is defined by a certain key.

 ..  glossary::